7 Reasons to Invest in Property in Luton and Where to Buy

-Which Areas of Luton Should
+Which Areas of Luton Should Property Investors Consider?

 LU1 is also home to the University of Bedfordshire and presents investors with opportunities to target the student rental market.
 Shared student properties featuring a garden are in high demand from students.

 Investing in property in Luton means capitalising on the opportunities of a commuter town.
-With effortless connections to London and property prices of around half of those in the capital, it’s not hard to see why Luton is becoming increasingly popular with investors and first-time buyers.
-To find out more about property investment opportunities in Luton and where to buy, get in touch with us to today.
+With effortless connections to London and property prices of around half of those in the capital, it’s not hard to see why Luton remains a popular place for a wide range of investors and buyers.

 According to Aldermore’s buy-to-let city tracker, properties in Luton offer the best return for long-term investment, with house price growth over the past decade coming to more than 5.7% Luton takes the second spot with 5.9 percent average annual increase in house prices in the last 10 years, with Southend taking the top position and Bristol coming in third.